Encryptr/O-plus-plus/README.md

 ![O++](cover.png)
 By: Maks Sawoniewicz

+# Update
+Currently a new O++ interpreter is being made.
+Expect way faster speeds and more portable embedding.
+Also the interpreter has changed some syntax (more info soon) and uses more effiecient compiler mechanics.

 # Purpose
 O++ is a small scritping language similar to Lua, which is great for small tasks and embedding in C. O++ is being worked on towards providing a friendy syntax while also providing max portability and efficiency.